Warped Wing Brewing Co.

 - 10 Ton Oatmeal Stout: A heavy stout with a good oatmeal base, the flavor on this one is pretty easy to like.
 It’s a heavy beer that doesn’t fill you up.

 The atmosphere of Warped Wing is great; very industrial.
 The interior is spacious, with long tables and a bar that encourage people to socialize, and of course the genuine industrial feel; everything from the exposed brewing apparatus to the door-going-nowhere hanging above the entrance make this place by far the most interesting craft beer environment.
 In all, a spectacular craft beer house.
-I’m excited to see where this business goes, it has a lot of potential to really be on the map, and that, of course, is good for Dayton!

 - Like the others, Warped Wing doesn’t serve food, but encourages you to bring in your own or get some from the nearby spots.